Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-s3m74qGSYK4,15.320043,39.543556.md

 ### Transcript

-> is a say yesterday I did a live stream on our Twitch you can follow us on Twitch which is twitch.tv slash coffee stain studios Deb's put a link in the description below and I streamed me editing the next develop a highlight video which is focused on Hana a level designer so that was me just doing some
+> is a say yesterday I did a live stream on our Twitch you can follow us on Twitch which is twitch.tv slash coffee stain studios Deb's put a link in the description below and I streamed me editing the next develop a highlight video which is focused on Hana a level designer so that was me just doing some video editing but we've done a couple other streams we want to do more but we